riatelab/cartography/README.md

 Core functions start with tc\_map

+### F.A.Q.

-Why not a new package ?
+-   Why not a new package ?
 Despite all the novelties, the set of function remane the same, the way of thinking also (painter model ?), only additions.

+-   Will my old scripts fail with the new version ?
+No. Previous function are only deprecated.
+You will only see a warning message with a replacement function suggestion.

+-

 ROADMAP